 On January 14, 2019, a vendor filed a Demand for Arbitration and Statement of Claim against us for alleged breach of the November 10, 2017 Preferred Specialty Pharmacy Agreement, or the Agreement, between us and the vendor.
 On March 13, 2019, we terminated the Agreement for material breach with the vendor.
 On April 3, 2019, the vendor filed a Second Amended Demand for Arbitration, or SAD, for breach of the Agreement.
 The vendor is seeking \$25.0 million in damages, fees, interest and costs.
 The alleged damages are not quantified or factually supported in the SAD.
 Pursuant to a schedule set forth by the Arbitration Panel, on May 3, 2019, we filed a Motion to Dismiss the SAD.
 That Motion to Dismiss was fully briefed on June 14, 2019 and was decided on July 31, 2019.
 The Arbitration Panel dismissed two of the vendor's four claims.
-We believe the vendor's remaining claims are without merit and intend to vigorously defend against the claims in the arbitration.
+The Arbitration Panel held additional hearings for the two remaining claims between August 17, 2020 and August 26, 2020.
+Final arguments were held on October 20, 2020.
+We believe the vendor's remaining claims are without merit and we are awaiting a decision from the arbitration.